wlonk/arcadia/rules/making_characters_and_town.rst

  * I hope to be showered with glory.
  * I hope to see justice for (here name a supporting character).
  * ... or something else.

+It would not be wrong to say that your hope is necessarily in conflict with society's expectations for you.
+Otherwise, you might simply achieve it, or be on the way to doing so.
+It should still be something you can maybe, just maybe, see your way to accomplishing, though.

 Next, turn to the inside of your role book.
 Here you will find the personal and magical.
 First, your character has two boons: a star,